 Request information about a provider’s business continuity and system failure contingencies.
 But don’t accept a policy alone as proof of preparedness.
 Ask how often contingency plans are tested and how your customers would be treated in such exceptional circumstances.

 #8.
 Conduct financial due diligence

-Again, this is obvious consideration for any organisation with a critical reliance on key suppliers, but it’s one that cannot be underestimated for outsourced customer service functions.
+Again, this is an obvious consideration for any organisation with a critical reliance on key suppliers.
+But it’s one that organisations cannot underestimate for outsourced customer service functions.

 Should your outsourced provider suddenly go out of business, it may take weeks to deploy an alternative solution.
 Conducting the appropriate due diligence checks at the outset will highlight any major areas for concern quickly.